On finding the perfect text editor: the one that’s right for you

 We will now see how this new relationship goes, but so far so good.
 I stripped it down from most of its power features, took the time to set it just right for me, with minimum customisation.
 I don’t even think I need to upgrade to the Pro version.
 I may do it later to support the company because they deserve it, but it shows how little I need from the app.

 The app is not nvALT-fast, but it’s way faster than iA Writer.
-The file management system is the one I need, and even if it’s not iA Writer-pretty, I am satisfied with the looks, both on the Mac on the iPhone.
+The file management system is the one I need, and even if it’s not iA Writer-pretty, I am satisfied with the looks, both on the Mac and on the iPhone.
 I switched from the beautiful iAWriter Quattro S font for my drafts, to the regular monospaced Menlo, even if I didn’t have to.5

 Drafts is working for me, and it may not work for you.
 The journey of finding the best app for yourself is what’s interesting, and there are so many great apps available, especially on the Mac.6